College Sexual Consent Laws

-- University of Minnesota - "Affirmative consent is defined as informed, freely and affirmatively communicated willingness to participate in sexual activity that is expressed by clear and unambiguous words or actions.”
+- University of Minnesota — "Affirmative consent is defined as informed, freely and affirmatively words or actions given by an informed individual that a sober reasonable person under the circumstances would believe communicate a willingness to participate in the sexual contact."

 - Northwestern University — "When determining whether consent was present, the University will consider whether a sober, reasonable person in the same position should have known whether the other party could or could not consent to the sexual activity."

 - University of Georgia — "Consent is a voluntary, sober, imaginative, enthusiastic, creative, wanted, informed, mutual, honest, and verbal agreement."

 States like New York have also added more statewide protections for students.
 They've created a new law with an “affirmative consent standard."
 This means both people must clearly say yes before getting intimate.
 If not, it's a violation of the consent policy.